smithy-lang/smithy-rs/design/src/rfcs/rfc0025_better_constraint_violations.md

 _entirety_ of the unconstrained value is deserialized, _then_ constraint traits are enforced by feeding the entire value to the `TryFrom` constructor.

-We will introduce a `ConstraintViolations` type (note the plural) that represents a collection of constraint violations that can occur _within user application code_.
+Let's consider a `ConstraintViolations` type (note the plural) that represents a collection of constraint violations that can occur _within user application code_.
 Roughly:

 ```rust
 pub ConstraintViolations<T>(pub(crate) Vec<T>);